DeNyS2003den/AIS/README.md

-Administration On Information Systems by Denys Romanyshyn
+Administration On Information Systems by Denys Romanyshyn.